A queen and her corgis: Elizabeth loved breed from childhood

 After the death of her corgi Willow in 2018, it was reported that the queen would not be getting any more dogs.

 But that changed during the illness of her late husband, Prince Philip, who died in 2021 at age 99.
 She turned once again to her beloved corgis for comfort.
-In the spring, on what would have been Philip's 100th birthday this year, the queen was given another dog.
+On what would have been Philip's 100th birthday last year, the queen was reportedly given another dog.

 In addition to her human family, Elizabeth is survived by two corgis, a dorgi, and a cocker spaniel.